Visualizing motion with marker particles

 ../_images/shear_marker.gif

-In this step-by-step tutorial, you will create an animation from an MD simulation of a simple shearing experiment as shown on the right.
-You will learn how to highlight a group of atoms, initially located in a narrow region, with a marker color to visualize the atomic motion in the interior of the crystal during the course of the simulation.
+This step-by-step tutorial will guide you through creating an animation from an MD simulation of a simple shearing experiment, as shown on the right.
+You will learn how to highlight a specific group of atoms - initially located in a narrow region - using marker colors to visualize atomic motion within the crystal throughout the simulation.

-In particular, you will learn more about the purpose of the Freeze property modifier in OVITO, which helps you preserve the initial selection state of a group of particles.
+You will learn about the Freeze Property modifier in OVITO, which helps preserve the initial particle selection set from the first frame of the trajectory.

 Step 1: Load simulation trajectory

-Start by downloading the simulation trajectory file shear.dump for this tutorial to your computer.
-It was generated from the shear simulation script found in the LAMMPS examples folder.
+Start by downloading the simulation trajectory file shear.dump to your computer.
+This file was generated the shear simulation script found in the LAMMPS examples folder.
 Use the File ‣ Load File function to open the file shear.dump in OVITO.

 Step 2: Adjust animation speed